 - All rabbit owners need to be aware of fly strike and how to minimize the risks.
 Please contact us for individual advice.

 - We provide comprehensive medical, dental and surgical care, including orthopaedic surgery.
-More complex dental and orthopaedic surgery is done at our Cardiff Hospital.
+More complex dental and orthopaedic surgery is done at our Cardiff branch.

-- Valley Vets Ltd encourages all clients to insure their rabbit to help cover veterinary treatment fees.
+- Valley Vets encourages all clients to insure their rabbit to help cover veterinary treatment fees.

 Our Cardiff, Ystrad Mynach and Caerphilly branches are accredited Veterinary Nurse Training Practices.
 Student veterinary nurses work alongside our qualified staff and attend external college regularly, to attain the qualifications necessary to become an RVN (Registered Veterinary Nurse).
 To retain this qualification, our RVN’s must attend regular and on-going training courses each and every year.

 Our nurses will provide free advice to clients on the following subjects: